 The following are tips on how to fix garbage disposal leakages;

 - To fix an exhausted gasket, you need a new replacement.
-Afterwards, mend it using the below steps;
+Afterward, mend it using the below steps;

 - Disengage the drain and separate the plug from the main unit.